 Well, I didn't know they were amazing yet.
 Actually, they didn't look like anything special, but I took one (to be polite) and had a little nibble (to be polite).
 I know my eyes got very wide.
 Like gigantically wide!
 "What are these?", I asked.

 "Cereal Cookies", she replied, in her "elderly" voice.
 Now that was a very boring name for a very extraordinary cookie.
 Nevertheless, I begged her for the recipe.
 The very next day when she arrived for her visit, she handed me a little white notecard with the recipe for "Cereal Cookies" scribbled on it.
 I still have that little notecard, and though it's quite yellow now and the recipe's been in my computer for years, I've never been able to part with it.

-I added toffee bits (one of my weaknesses) to the original recipe almost right away and decided the name had to be “Sister’s Cookies”.
-That’s what we’ve called them ever since.
-I’ve made them a zillion times over the years, and have done tons of variations of these cookies; this time with dried cherries and chocolate chips.
-They never fail to get rave reviews and always that same question, “What are these?” and/or “What is in these cookies?”
+I added toffee bits (one of my weaknesses) to the original recipe almost right away and decided the name had to be "Sister's Cookies".
+That's what we've called them ever since.
+I've made them a zillion times over the years, and have done tons of variations of these cookies; this time with dried cherries and chocolate chips, hence the name, Chocolate Chip Cherry Oatmeal Cookies.
+They never fail to get rave reviews and always that same question, "What are these?" and/or "What is in these cookies?"

 You'll have to mix up a batch of these Chocolate Chip Cherry Oatmeal Cookies to understand what I'm talking about.